RESEARCH STARTER

 Introduction

-In 2016, the US territory of Puerto Rico owed over $70 billion to corporate and individual bondholders and other types of investors.
+In 2016, the US territory of Puerto Rico owed over $70 billion to corporate and individual bondholders and other types of investors and more than $50 billion in public pension liabilities.
 To address the fiscal crisis, the US government passed the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).
-PROMESA aims to restructure Puerto Rico's debt but does not eliminate it.
+PROMESA aimed to restructure Puerto Rico's debt but did not eliminate it.
 Debt restructuring provides more time to pay debts, but also means negotiating with creditors to pay a certain percentage of the debt instead of the full amount.

-Puerto Rico's financial crisis affects government, corporations, and individuals.
-The island owes money to investors and bondholders who lent money to Puerto Rico with the expectation of being repaid with interest.
-Further, pension accounts have been used to pay the debt, which means that there may not be enough money to pay out funds owed to Puerto Rican workers.
+Puerto Rico's financial crisis affected the government, corporations, and individuals.
+The island owed money to investors and bondholders who lent money to Puerto Rico with the expectation of being repaid with interest.
+Further, pension accounts were used to pay the debt, which meant that there may not have been enough money to pay out funds owed to Puerto Rican workers.
 The poverty rate was close to 50 percent by 2016, and unemployment was at least 12 percent as of 2017.
-Many Puerto Ricans have been leaving the island for the US mainland, and education, health care, and public safety on the island have suffered under austerity measures.
-Jubilee USA Network, a nonprofit that assists developing countries with achieving economic stability, has called Puerto Rico's situation a "humanitarian crisis."
-Debate surrounds how Puerto Rico can recover economically and whether its debt should be canceled under the circumstances.
+Many Puerto Ricans had left the island for the US mainland, and education, health care, and public safety on the island suffered under austerity measures.
+Jubilee USA Network, a nonprofit that assists developing countries with achieving economic stability, called Puerto Rico's situation a "humanitarian crisis."
+Debate surrounded how Puerto Rico could recover economically and whether its debt should be canceled under the circumstances.
+Puerto Rico formally exited bankruptcy in 2022 after a judge approved its debt restructuring plan.
+At the time, the restructuring plan was the largest public debt restructuring in US history.

 Understanding the Discussion